pytorch/test-infra/torchci/log_classifier/README.md

 Run `backfill.py`.
 Note that this uses the Lambda to run the rules, so you need to make sure [the live site](https://www.torch-ci.com/api/classifier/rules) reflects your changes before you run!

+## Why do we classify every log (including succeeding logs) but only backfill failing ones?

+Before Aug 12, 2022, the AWS lambda only classified failing jobs, because many of the log classifications are only relevant for failed jobs.
+However, after flaky tests started to be shielded from CI, CI now shows as "passing" even when it contained flakiness.
+To better equip developers in debugging these instances, we want to classify flaky tests as well, so we now classify all logs (and not only failing ones).

+However, we DON'T want to backfill succeeding jobs, as they often do not match any classification line (and if they do, it's usually because of an expected failure).
+Backfilling currently attempts to classify the most recent 1000 unclassified logs.
+Since succeeding jobs often have no classification, backfilling will not be able to tell that those jobs have already been classified and will attempt to re-classify these jobs.